google-aai/sc17/cats/README.md

 echo "done!"
 ```

-Go to your browser and work through notebooks `step_4_to_4_part1.ipynb` and
+Once this is done, you can begin work on notebooks `step_4_to_4_part1.ipynb` and
 `step_4_to_4_part2.ipynb`.

-## Step 5: Basics of Neural Networks

-Work through notebooks `step_5_to_5_part1.ipynb` and `step_5_to_5_part2.ipynb`.

-## Step 5-7: Training and Debugging Models with Various Tools

-`step_5_to_6_part3.ipynb` runs through a logistic regression model using Sci-kit
-Learn and Tensorflow based on some basic image features.

-`step_5_to_7_part4.ipynb` trains a convolutional neural network using
-Tensorflow and runs some debugging steps to look at pictures which were wrongly
-classified.

-## Step 8-9: Validation and Testing
+We suggest running the lines below before you begin with
+the notebooks so the downloads can happen while you are working with Jupyter and you
+needn't wait idly.

 <span style="color:red">*Expected image set download time: 20 minutes*</span>

-Before proceeding, if you have been running data science on a VM without GPU,
-strongly consider creating a new one with GPU.
-For this exercise, K80 is the
-best tradeoff for its cost and run time.

 Download all of your image sets to the VM.
-Then set aside a couple thousand
+Then set aside a few thousand
 training images for debugging.

 ```
 mkdir -p ~/data/training_images
 gsutil -m cp gs://$BUCKET/catimages/training_images/*.png ~/data/training_images/